 Reed V: baritone sax, alto sax, clarinet, bass clarinet, bassoon

 In New York during the vibrant period of the 1950s–1970s, television staff orchestras, hotel bands, society bands, and musical theater orchestras provided a great amount of work for saxophone doublers.
 In addition, the elite freelance musicians would average a dozen or more record and jingle dates per week.
 Many players turned to woodwind doubling because of the lucrative incomes many of the players were making.
 The evolution of the jingle industry during this period provides a view of why doublers were so in demand.
 Commercials were often several minutes long in the early days of television.
 Music written for commercial advertisements occupied most of the time since there might not be any talking until the very end of the spot.
 The fact that there was so much music necessitated a greater variety of musical styles and instrumental colors in order to keep the listener’s attention.
 Also, since music was often the last item in the commercial production to be addressed, composers and arrangers had to work quickly and were often undecided about what woodwinds or combinations to use.
 Employing competent doublers allowed them to make these decisions on a last-minute basis.
 Sax doublers were typically asked to bring a variety of instruments to these dates and were paid whether they used them or not.
-The generation of remarkable New York-based studio saxophone doublers that emerged during this period included Don Ashworth, Danny Bank, Ray Beckenstein, Al Block, Phil Bodner, John Campo, Eddie Caine, Eddie Daniels, Lew Del Gatto, Harvey Estrin, Hank Freeman, Ron Jannelli, Sid Jekowsky, Wally Kane, Al Klink, Walt Levinsky, George Marge, Tommy Newsom, Romeo Penque, Al Regni, Jerome Richardson, Jerry Sanfino, Les Scott, Joe Soldo, Bob Steen, Dave Tofani and Bob Tricarico.
+The generation of remarkable New York-based studio saxophone doublers that emerged during this period included Don Ashworth, Danny Bank, Ray Beckenstein, Al Block, Phil Bodner, John Campo, Eddie Caine, Eddie Daniels, Lew Del Gatto, Harvey Estrin, Hank Freeman, Ron Jannelli, Sid Jekowsky, Wally Kane, Bernie Kaufman, Al Klink, Walt Levinsky, George Marge, Tommy Newsom, Romeo Penque, Al Regni, Jerome Richardson, Jerry Sanfino, Les Scott, Joe Soldo, Bob Steen, Dave Tofani and Bob Tricarico.

 In Los Angeles, work for doublers also multiplied after WW II.
 Many of the big band saxophonists such as Gus Bivona, Gene Cipriano, Buddy Collette, Bob Cooper, Harry Klee, Justin Gordon, Plas Johnson, Ronnie Lang, Ted Nash, Dave Pell, Les Robinson, Ethmer Roten, Willie Schwartz, Bud Shank and Champ Webb settled in L.A. to take advantage of the expanding work scene.
 All of the major motion picture studios had contracted staff orchestras with doublers in the 1940s and 1950s.
 Movie studios also began to extend their influence into radio and television.
 The popularity of the weekly television shows began a trend for the hiring of woodwind doublers since the musical scoring called for smaller, more versatile bands than you would expect on a movie set.
 Henry Mancini’s success with two television series—Peter Gunn (1957) and Mr. Lucky (1959)—established the use of flutes with oboes, bassoons, and saxes as a requirement for TV scoring.
 These Hollywood studio musicians were highly regarded by the composers, orchestrators and conductors who worked with them on a daily basis and they were well rewarded financially.